-Inclusive Development International and our partner Equitable Cambodia are supporting nearly 700 families in Cambodia who were forcibly displaced to make way for a massive sugar plantation in Kampong Speu province.
+Inclusive Development International and our partner Equitable Cambodia are supporting more than 1,200 families in Cambodia who were forcibly displaced to make way for a massive sugar plantation in Kampong Speu province.

 In January 2014, two confidential social and environmental assessment reports leaked to Inclusive Development International revealed that ANZ Royal Bank provided significant financing to Phnom Penh Sugar Company, which owns and operates the controversial sugar plantation and refinery in the Cambodian province of Kampong Speu.
 ANZ Royal is a controlled entity of the Australia and New Zealand Banking Group Ltd. (ANZ), the third largest bank in Australia.

 At the time ANZ gave the green light for the deal, Phnom Penh Sugar and its sister company Kampong Speu Sugar Co.
 Ltd. were embroiled in a conflict with hundreds of families in the Thpong and Oral districts of Kampong Speu province, where their sprawling sugar plantation was established by seizing homes, rice fields, orchards, grazing land and community forests relied upon by local farmers in at least 21 villages.

 Phnom Penh Sugar received approval from the Cambodian government for an economic land concession of approximately 9000 ha in Thpong district in February 2010.
 On the same date, KSS was awarded an adjacent concession of 9052 ha in Oral district.
 The adjoining concessions are registered to the notorious Cambodian Senator and tycoon Ly Yong Phat and his wife Kim Heang.
 In Mach 2011, Prime Minister Hun Sen signed a decree allowing land in the Oral Wildlife Protected Area to be reclassified and the KSS concession to be expanded by 4,700 ha.